-- is sequenced to enable pupils to build their knowledge and skills over time
+- is sequenced to enable students to build their knowledge and skills over time.

-- provides deep, sustained and valuable learning for all pupils, including those with SEND
+- provides deep, sustained and valuable learning for all students, including those with SEND.

-- provides a range of academic, technical and vocational courses which challenge, engage and motivate pupils
+- provides a range of academic, technical and vocational courses which challenge, engage and motivate students.

-- ensures that all pupils make good progress irrespective of their starting point and those young people facing disadvantage are lifted from educational poverty
+- ensures that all students make good progress irrespective of their starting point and those young people facing disadvantage are lifted from educational poverty.

-The Academy positively promotes the EBacc and plans to have the majority of students undertaking it by 2024
+The Academy positively promotes the EBacc, and the majority of students now study the full Ebacc suite of subjects.

 - 2022 = 113/302 = 37%